 Purple cabbage also provides small amounts of iron, calcium, magnesium, phosphorus, copper, and zinc.

-Purple Cabbage Benefits
+Health Benefits of Purple Cabbage

 Due to its nutritional profile, purple cabbage offers the following health benefits:

-Rich In Disease-Fighting Antioxidants
+Rich in Disease-Fighting Antioxidants

 Purple cabbage is a great source of antioxidants and other beneficial plant compounds that help protect against cellular damage.